FNLCR-DMAP/SCSAWorkflow/CONTRIBUTING.md

 * All contributed code should have unittests.
 These are stored in the **tests/** directories.
 There should be a test for each file and function.
 For example, the file **src/transformations.py** has tests in **tests/test_transformations/***
 * Functions that change adata for dataframe in place, should not return that object.
   * There are some notable exceptions to this but the general rule is that inplace updates should be inplace
-* Landing functions start with adata, use standard variable names for layer, annotation, associated labels, etc.
+* Landing functions start with adata, use standard variable names for layer, annotation, associated tables, etc.
+* Use the numpy style guide for documenting the code, and standard pytho PEP 8 for code style